Cyborg-Network/cyborg-parachain/pallets/status-aggregator/README.md

 The `feed_value()` extrinsic takes in a value type of `BoundedVec<(T::OracleKey, T::OracleValue), T::MaxFeedValues>

-- `T::MaxFeedValues` limits how many values a feeder can enter in
+- `T::MaxFeedValues` limits how many values a feeder can enter in each entry
 - `T::OracleKey`: identifies the specific worker to enter information for
 - `T::OracleValue`: represents any data we assign to the worker which will be processesed by this aggregator pallet